Annie Coultate

-Annie Coultate (née de Lacy, c.
-1856 – 1931) was a teacher and leading suffragist in York, England.
+Annie Coultate (c.
+1856 – 1931) was an English teacher and suffragist in York.
+She founded the Women's Social and Political Union (WSPU) branch in York in 1910.

 Life

-Coultate was born in Fulford, North Yorkshire, in 1856.
+Coultate was born in Fulford, North Yorkshire, England, in 1856.
 She trained as a pupil-teacher and was later employed as assistant head mistress at Fishergate Elementary School in York.
 She married Frank Coultate in 1881 and they had two children.

 Activism

 Coultate became involved in campaigning for women's enfranchisement after being inspired by a talk given by Emmeline Pankhurst in York during 1908.
-She founded the local Women's Social and Political Union (WSPU) branch in York during 1910, when she was 55 years old.
-Coultate organised speakers from the Scarborough WSPU branch, such as Adela Pankhurst and Marion Mackenzie, to address the branch in York, and spoke at Scarborough WSPU meetings in return.
+She founded the local Women's Social and Political Union (WSPU) branch in York in 1910, when she was 55 years old.
+Coultate organised speakers from the Scarborough WSPU branch, including Adela Pankhurst and Marion Mackenzie, to address the branch in York, and spoke at Scarborough WSPU meetings in return.

-Her activism included selling the Votes for Women newspaper from door to door around York, organising the local suffragette boycott of the 1911 census with Violet Key Jones, and helping Lilian Lenton escape house arrest during her release from prison under the Cat and Mouse Act.
+Coultate's activism included selling the Votes for Women newspaper from door to door around York, organising the local suffragette boycott of the 1911 census with Violet Key Jones, and helping Lilian Lenton escape house arrest during her release from prison under the Cat and Mouse Act.

 Death

-Coultate died in Acomb, York in 1931 and was buried at St. Stephen's Church, Acomb.
+Coultate died in Acomb in 1931 and was buried at St. Stephen's Church, Acomb, North Yorkshire, England.